NidhiSalian/Unity-Squash3D/README.md

 To build, make sure you've added all the open scenes to the build settings first.
 Should build and run without any glitches.

-Simulates a very simple Squash/Tennis style interface, with mouse control to move the racquet.
+Simulates a very simple PC-based Squash/Tennis Practice setup, with mouse control to move the racquet.
 A random ball shooter spawns balls every 2.5 seconds and you try hitting the ball with the racquet.
 If it goes back towards the front wall, that's a nice shot and worth 5 points!
 If you miss 10 balls, you lose.

 If you have any suggestions, feedback or helpful advice - I'm all ears!
 Email me at nidhisalian08@gmail.com